openenergymonitor/guide/source/setup/iotawatt.markdown

 - Follow on screen instructions to connect IoTaWatt to your local WiFi network.
 - Once connected, the name of the new WiFi network will be saved, and the device will continue its startup procedure.
 - If the LED begins blinking a rapid dull green, proceed to the next step Device Configuration.
-- If the device displays another three color LED sequence, see [Troubleshooting (wiki)](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting).
+- If the device displays another three colour LED sequence, see [Troubleshooting (wiki)](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting).

 ***